zynksoftware/Zynk-Workflow/_docs/ConnectWise-Connector/Exporting-Purchase-Orders-from-ConnectWise-REST-Interface.md

 ---
-slug: exporting-companies-from-connectwise-rest-interface
+slug: exporting-purchase-orders-from-connectwise-rest-interface
-title: Exporting Companies from ConnectWise REST Interface
+title: Exporting Purchase Orders from ConnectWise REST Interface
 ---
-This task will export companies from ConnectWise in an XML format.
+This task will export purchase orders from ConnectWise in an XML format.
 The results can be filtered if required.
 See below for a sample output file.

 ## Settings
 ### Connection
 _Required_
 The ConnectWise REST Interface connection to use.
 See the [Connecting to ConnectWise REST Interface](connecting-to-connectwise-rest-interface) article if you require more information on how to create/manage connections.

+### Export Item Lines
+_Required_
+Set to true to include the item lines in the exported data.

 ### Export Settings > Date Created
 _Required_
-When the 'Export Modified, New or All Records' setting is set to 'New', only companies created after this date will be exported.
-This date will update automatically each time the task runs, to ensure only new companies are exported each time.
+When the 'Export Modified, New or All Records' setting is set to 'New', only purchase orders created after this date will be exported.
+This date will update automatically each time the task runs, to ensure only new puchase orders are exported each time.

 ### Export Settings > Date Modified
 _Required_
-When the 'Export Modified, New or All Records' setting is set to 'Modified', only companies updated after this date will be downloaded.
-This date will update automatically each time the task runs, to ensure only modified companies are exported each time.
+When the 'Export Modified, New or All Records' setting is set to 'Modified', only purchase orders updated after this date will be downloaded.
+This date will update automatically each time the task runs, to ensure only modified invoices are exported each time.

 ### Export Settings > Export Modified, New or All Records
 _Required_